genostats/Fantasio/vignettes/Fantasio.Rmd

     ##
     ##     cbind, rbind

-### 1.2 Input HGDP-CEPH data file
+### 1.2 Example data: HGDP-CEPH

+We illustrate the usage of the package with the data provided in the data package HGDP-CEPH.
+First, we need to install it:

     install.packages("HGDP.CEPH", repos="https://genostats.github.io/R/")

+We can load the HGDP-CEPH data as follows:

     require(HGDP.CEPH)

     ## Loading required package: HGDP.CEPH

-From now on, we can use the package.

     filepath <-system.file("extdata", "hgdp_ceph.bed", package="HGDP.CEPH")

-### 1.3 Creation of the bed matrix

-Let us first create a bed.matrix object (see gaston package for details) for the data file we loaded from the package HGDP.CEPH with this command :

     x <- read.bed.matrix(filepath)

-    ## Reading /home/rv/R/x86_64-pc-linux-gnu-library/3.4/HGDP.CEPH/extdata/hgdp_ceph.rds
+    ## Reading /home/rv/R/R-3.4/HGDP.CEPH/extdata/hgdp_ceph.rds
-    ## Reading /home/rv/R/x86_64-pc-linux-gnu-library/3.4/HGDP.CEPH/extdata/hgdp_ceph.bed
+    ## Reading /home/rv/R/R-3.4/HGDP.CEPH/extdata/hgdp_ceph.bed

-This command returns an updated 'bed.matrix' object (refer to gaston vignette for more informations and function documentation) :
+The object`x` is a bed.matrix object (see gaston package for details).

+We are going to work on the Bedouin population, so after updating the stats in `x`, we select this population:

     x <- set.stats(x)